-Is an all-natural essential “sugar “which, coupled with some other lifestyle choices can help to relieve pain and reduce inflammation of the urethral syndrome in several ways by:
+D-Mannose is an all-natural essential sugar which, coupled with some other lifestyle changes can help to relieve pain and reduce inflammation in several ways by:

-- Treating any underlying infection caused by a low level bacterial presence that standard urine culture and sensitivity tests do not pick up.
+- Treating any underlying infection caused by a low level bacterial presence that standard urine culture and sensitivity tests do not detect.
 D-Mannose treats the most common cause of bacterial infection by attaching to E-Coli and flushing it out of the body.